-The formulary will be available on the SA Health intranet and also be incorporated into the Enterprise Patient Administration System (EPAS).
+The formulary will be available on the SA Health intranet and also be incorporated into the Sunrise EMR & PAS system.
 Formulary listings may provide multiple alternatives in each therapeutic class and restrictions for the use of some drugs.

 The ongoing review may result in medicines previously listed on the formulary being removed.
 There will be provision for continuation of patients on non-formulary medicines, if appropriate.
 In some situations the treating doctor may elect to switch patients to the formulary listed medicine.

 In situations where a formulary medicine is not suitable, non-formulary medicines may be initiated following an approval process.
 Prescribers are required to complete an IPU Medicine Request (PDF 1118KB) and submit for approval to the Drug and Therapeutic Committee at the treating hospital.

 The Streamline Non-Formulary Approval Request offers a pre-approved use of a small number of non-formulary medicines for specified criteria.
 Prescribers are required to complete the medicine specific streamlined non-formulary approval request form and present to pharmacy prior to the initial supply.

 Changing the formulary